bmlewandowski/anything_llm_conversation/README.md

 ## Key Features

 - **Voice Assistant Integration**: Seamlessly integrates with Home Assistant's voice assistant pipeline
-- **Voice-Triggered Mode Switching**: Switch between specialized AI modes (Analysis, Research, Code Review, Troubleshooting, Guest) using voice commands
+- **Voice-Triggered Workspace Switching**: Switch between AnythingLLM workspaces (Analysis, Research, Investigation, Security, Adventure, Visual) using voice commands
-- **Automatic Mode Suggestions**: AI intelligently suggests switching to relevant modes based on your query patterns ("Would you like me to switch to Analysis Mode for a detailed energy breakdown?")
+- **Automatic Mode Suggestions**: AI intelligently suggests switching to relevant workspaces based on your query patterns ("Would you like me to switch to Analysis Mode for a detailed energy breakdown?")
-- **Endpoint Failover**: Automatically fails over to a backup AnythingLLM server if the primary endpoint becomes unavailable
 - **Workspace-Based Context**: Uses AnythingLLM workspace and threads to ensure proper context for your queries
 - **RAG-Powered Responses**: Utilizes AnythingLLM workspaces to provide responses based on your custom knowledge base
 - **Enable Agents**: Utilizes AnythingLLM workspaces to use agents to perform web searches, scrape websites, connect to SQL, etc.